-The impact bumper 911 series generated more landmark cars than any Porsche model range before or since.
-We recently gathered ten excellent examples together for a back-to-back test, to profile their progression from self-conscious stand-in to puff-chested powerhouse.
-John Glynn reports.
+The impact bumper Porsche 911 model series generated more landmark cars than any Porsche model range before or since.
+Ferdinand Magazine’s John Glynn gathered ten excellent examples together for a back-to-back test group.

 Rather than emasculating the much-revered original, the impact bumper (IB) cars built on the appeal established by their illustrious predecessors, and went on to achieve great things in their 16-year lifespan: spreading the Porsche gospel to a much wider audience, and pulling the 911 back from the brink of extinction.
 Our journey begins in March 1974, when the immaculate Orange 911S seen here was delivered to its first owner.

 From 1974, the standard production line-up went from entry-level 911, to 911S and Carrera, rather than the T, E and S of previous years.
 All engines on offer for the 1974 model year displaced 2.7 litres, and the increased capacity meant more power.
 The 150bhp base 911 had 20 more horses than the 911T, the mid-range 911S had 175bhp against the 2.4E’s 165, and the 2.7 Carrera used the same 210bhp 911/83 engine as the classic ‘73 Carrera RS.

 Retaining mechanical fuel injection on the 2.7 Carrera meant that, due to stringent new exhaust gas legislation, the car could not be sold in America.
 Instead, the company were forced to fit pollution-complaint detuned S engines to Carreras sold in the USA, until the model was eventually phased out in 1975.